Bunmei-kaika: Overview of phenomenon

 A famous saying that symbolizes this era is: "If you tap a head with hair cropped short (散切り, zangiri), you will hear the sound of civilization."
 This saying shows that Western hairstyles were a symbol of civilization.

-The new Meiji government promoted a series of policies encouraging new industries, increasing wealth and military power, and following Europe, which included the introduction of Western architecture (Giyōfū architecture), haircutting, Western clothing, and Western food.
+The new Meiji government promoted a series of policies encouraging new industries, increasing economic and military power, and following Western Europe, which included the introduction of Western architecture (Giyōfū architecture), haircutting, Western clothing, and Western food.
 However, it has also been pointed out that this Westernization was limited to urban areas and a few intellectuals.
 In some rural areas, lights were andon until the Shōwa period.
 The introduction of a modern mail system and technologies using electricity, such as the telegraph, was very gradual.
 The traditions and customs of the late Edo period continued for a long time.

 Since the opening of Japan to the outside world, Japanese customs were reported from a curious perspective by foreigners who visited Japan.
 In order for the new Japan to not be misunderstood, the Meiji government called Japan's indigenous customs and beliefs "bad" and "old" and took policies to "enlighten" the "lost mongrel" people.
 Local governments took the initiative to eliminate folk customs, and many of these customs were reduced or discontinued due to the effects of bunmei-kaika.
 For example, along with the abandonment of Buddhism, the Ministry of Education disallowed Yamabushi, Shamanism, and other forms of blessing prayer in 1873.
 In addition, tattoos and Iomante were banned, affecting Ainu culture and Ryukyuan culture.
 In 1872, the Tokyo Prefecture issued an ordinance (違式詿違條例) which established detailed regulations to discourage a number of behaviors that the government regarded as contrary to public hygiene, safety, order, and decency.